wizo06/japanese/docs/Fundamentals/inflection.md

 ### て-form

 The "て-form" (te-form) itself doesn't have any meaning, but it is used in a lot of grammar rules so it's best to learn it now.
-The て-form is very easy to learn, because it's similar to the past-tense inflection.
+The て-form is very easy to learn, because it's similar (but not the same) to the past-tense inflection.

+Technically speaking, there is no such thing as "te-form".
+It's simply an inflection of the engine + the conjunction particle 「て」 or 「で」.
+But we don't need to fuss over the technicalities.

 ???+ info "う-engine"
     **For one-row verbs**, drop the 「る」 and attach 「て」.
 Examples: